Enter your email here to receive Weekly Wide-Awake

 Ireland: From Cork back to Dublin to Home

-The final evening in Dublin, we stopped for ice cream at Murphy’s Ice Cream which we learned about by watching the travel documentary Somebody Feed Phil.
-We were immediately greeted by an energetic young man with an infectious sincerity and joy that extended an immediate invitation.
+On the final evening in Dublin, we stopped for ice cream at Murphy’s Ice Cream, which we learned about by watching the travel documentary SomebodyFeed Phil Feed.
+A kind young man with infectious sincerity and joy extended an immediate invitation.
 We ordered one scoop of Smooth Chocolate – Seacláid and one scoop of Dingle Sea Salt – Salann (in the same cup) and came inside from the chilly and damp evening.
-We sat at a table in the back of the shop and the young man who had greeted us approached and asked us about our ice cream.
-He asked us about where we were from and what brought us to Ireland.
+We sat at a table in the back of the shop, and the young man who had greeted us approached and asked us about our ice cream.
+He asked us where we were from and what brought us to Ireland.
 During our conversation, I told him I am a writer in Ireland to experience and write about Ireland.
-I shared that I would be writing about our travels on my blog and in City Lifestyle Magazine.
-He pulled out a pocket notebook to take note.
+I shared that I would write about our travels on my blog and City Lifestyle Magazine.
+He pulled out a pocket notebook to take notes.

-Once I saw his pocket notebook — knowing that most all writers I know carry pocket notebooks at all times — I asked him if he was a writer.
-He said no, and that he just likes to journal.
+Once I saw his pocket notebook — knowing that most writers I know carry pocket notebooks at all times — I asked him if he was a writer.
+He said no, and that he likes to journal.
 I asked him about journaling.
 He said he journals when he needs to clear his mind.
-He journals when he wants to sort things out, and that does not necessarily happen at a regular time and place.
+He journals when he wants to sort things out, which does not necessarily happen at a regular time and place.
 He said he journals to slow things down.
 I shared that his process feels familiar.

 We finished our ice cream, I wrote my information in his pocket notebook, and we headed to the hotel to pack before heading home in the morning.